 He was wrong.

 Night fell.
 David was huddled in his lightless apartment, crunching down half-frozen chunks of supermarket sushi he’d stuck in the freezer to keep from spoiling, when the door burst open.
 He had no time to even see who was there before a dark shape smashed him against the wall, spilling soy sauce down his shirt, and ravenously tore out his throat.
 He’d barely processed he was dying when the light beams pierced his eyes.
 A squad of camo- and armor-clad men with assault rifles (National Guardsmen?) riddled the roaring phantom with bullets, spraying hot blood all over his open mouth.
 David launched himself across the room for dear life, screaming as he smashed through the window and fell three stories.
 He hit the ground with a crash, sprang up, and ran for dear life.
-He didn’t think about why the fall, his throat, or the gun wounds didn’t slow him down.
+He didn’t think about why the fall or gun wounds didn’t slow him down.

 All that mattered was the terrible thirst.